Israel–Kenya relations: 2002–present

 During the Gaza war, Kenya sent 1,500 workers to work on Israel farms, with contracts renewable up to three years.
 They are being paid $1,500 per month USD.
 The move comes as Israel faced a labor shortage due to the war and Kenya faces an unemployment crisis.
 This follows Malawi's move of sending 220 Malawians to work on Israeli farms.
 Kenyans have raised concerns about worker safety and sanitation, however Israel promises fair treatment of workers.

+In February 2026, Kenya and Israel reaffirmed their strategic partnership during high-level talks in Nairobi focused on the "innovation corridor" between Tel Aviv and East Africa.
+Prime Cabinet Secretary Musalia Mudavadi and Israeli Ambassador Gideon Behar discussed deepening cooperation in geothermal energy, climate action, and food security.
+Mudavadi specifically invited Israeli investment into Kenya's geothermal sector to support the country's goal of attaining 100% renewable energy by 2030.

 Trade relations

 Between 1970 and 1973, Israeli exports to Kenya were in the range of $2.8–4.2 million.
 Kenyan exports to Israel over the same period were in the range of $1.0–1.7 million.
 By 2011, according to figures released by Kenyan trade minister Ali Mwakwere, trade between the two nations had grown to $150 million, with Israel exporting finished goods such as agricultural machinery, irrigation equipment and medicine to Kenya and Kenya exporting primary products such as food products and materials to Israel.
 Trade between the two countries was $139 million in 2012, 8.0 percent of Israel's trade with Africa.